sergiu-gordienco/nodejs-mvc/README.md

 								// POST data will be returned by request.postVars()
 								// FILES will be returned by request.fileVars() "maxPostSize"	: 1024*1024, // default 1Mb
-		"autoClose"	: false,	// action will close itself with response.end();
 								// may be set true if action is sync without callbacks capture	: function( request, response, app, controller, action ) {
 			// redner the view index